sara-akbarzadeh/TaskTrek/README.md

     npm run dev
     ```

-The app will be available at `http://localhost:3000`.
+The app will be available at ` http://localhost:5173/`.

-## Usage

-1. **Adding a Task**: Use the input field at the top to enter a new task.
-Select the status and tags before adding the task.
-2. **Managing Tasks**: View your tasks organized into columns based on their status.
-Click on the tags to filter tasks.
-3. **Deleting a Task**: Click the delete icon next to a task to remove it from the list.